How to Seal Rusted Metal and Prevent Staining.

 - Everbrite is self annealing and will blend to itself to create complete protection.

-Everbrite will seal rusted metal to prevent further corrosion and will prevent rust stains.
+Everbrite will seal moisture out of rusted metal to help prevent further corrosion and will prevent rust stains.
 On most metals, two coats of Everbrite Clear Protective Coating are recommended.
 On raw steel or rusted metal, 3 to 4 coats are recommended because the metal is very porous.
 Everbrite will seal the metal and will look great for years and can be maintained indefinitely.The metal MUST be completely dry before applying the coating.

 The siding on this art studio was allowed to rust and then sealed with Everbrite Satin finish.

 "Just wanted to pass along the finished product.
-I used the matte Everbrite to halt the oxidization on this bike frame.
+I used Everbrite to halt the oxidization on this bike frame.
 The thing looks great and no more rust on my shorts!
 Thanks again," Andrew Campbell

 Rat Rod with a rusted finish coated with Satin Everbrite.